pixie-io/pixie-demos/sql-injection-demo/README.md

 ## Automating finding SQL injections with SQLMap
-[SQLMap](https://github.com/SQLMapproject/SQLMap) is a CLI tool that automates finding SQL injections via bruteforce and huerstic methods.
+[SQLMap](https://github.com/SQLMapproject/SQLMap) is a CLI tool that automates finding SQL injections via bruteforce and heuristic methods.

 1. In a new tab, `git clone` the [SQLMap](https://github.com/SQLMapproject/SQLMap) repo based on their instructions in the README and `cd` into it.